How to go Dairy Free (including product suggestions) Updated June 2025

-With approximately 65 - 70% of the worldwide adult population having a reduced ability to digest lactose after infancy, it is not uncommon that we ask our clients to go without dairy for a period of time.
-If relevant, this helps us as practitioners to determine if someone is reacting to lactose, and/or may be lactose intolerant.
+With approximately 65 - 70% of the worldwide adult population having a reduced ability to digest lactose after infancy, there are times where we ask our clients to go without dairy for a period of time to address a certain health concern.
+This can helps us as practitioners to determine if someone is reacting negatively to lactose (the sugar component of dairy) or casein (the protein component).
+When lactose is not digested properly, it can be fermented by our gut microbiota leading to gastrointestinal symptoms that include:

 - Abdominal pain